open-mmlab/mmyolo/docs/en/advanced_guides/how_to.md

 CUDA_VISIBLE_DEVICES=0,1,2,3 ./tools/dist_train.sh ${CONFIG} ${GPU_NUM}
 ```

 Here the `GPU_NUM` is 4.
-In addition, if multiple tasks are trained in parallel on one machine and each task requires multiple GPUs, the PORT of each task need to be set differently to avoid communication conflict.
-Like the following commands:
+In addition, if multiple tasks are trained in parallel on one machine and each task requires multiple GPUs, the PORT of each task need to be set differently to avoid communication conflict, like the following commands:

 ```shell
 CUDA_VISIBLE_DEVICES=0,1,2,3 PORT=29500 ./tools/dist_train.sh ${CONFIG} 4